Weight Loss Surgery

 Every attempt is made to control pain after surgery to make it possible for you to move about quickly and become active.
 This helps avoid problems and speeds recovery.

 How long will I have to stay in the hospital?

-Most lap band surgeries are same-day surgeries.
+Most Lap-Band and other procedures are same-day surgeries.
 However, because of health risks or other concerns, your surgeon may choose to keep you overnight.
 The laparoscopic gastric bypass and the sleeve gastrectomy are done on an inpatient basis and may require several nights of hospital stay.

 The best way to prepare for surgery is to ensure you are well-informed about your procedure.
 We are here to help you achieve your goals and to support you as you prepare for this exciting change in your life.